emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Citrix XenApp and XenDesktop

-This Energy Logserver has the ability to acquire data from Citrix XenApp and XenDesktop.
+This ITRS Log Analytics has the ability to acquire data from Citrix XenApp and XenDesktop.

 An example command to enable Citrix Broker Service log to a file is as follows: